Ninoh-FOX/HomeRecovery/README.md

 # HomeRecovery
-Ps Vita Recovery Adaptor using enso
+Ps Vita Recovery Adaptor using enso 3.50!!

 # Install
 Remember this can be a dangerous process see notes for more info.

-Copy the .self to somewhere on your vita and then add it to the enso boot config (ur0:tai/boot_config.txt) with "-spawnwait ux0:pathtoself/name.self".
+Copy the .self in vs0:tai/ and type in (ur0:tai/boot_config.txt) with "-spawnwait vs0:tai/homerecovery.self".
+You need vitaRW.apk for copy the files in vs0 only one time.

 ![what the menu looks like](http://i.imgur.com/0XvG4LQ.jpg "The Menu")

 # Usage
-Press the left or right trigger on boot while the grey screen is visible
+Press right trigger on boot while the grey screen is visible

 # Notes
 This could also be used as a normal untility app